Field Service Engineer, Electrical Equipment Salary

 Popular Skills for Field Service Engineer, Electrical Equipment

-Electrical Equipment Field Service Engineers usually report a few specific skills.
+Electrical Equipment Field Service Engineers report a focused set of job skills.
 Those who have experience with Systems Troubleshooting, Programmable Logic Controllers / Automation, and Electronic Troubleshooting can expect to be compensated well for these skills.
-Skills that are correlated to lower pay, on the other hand, include Electronic Troubleshooting.
-For most people, competency in Electronic Troubleshooting indicates knowledge of Programmable Logic Controllers (PLC) / Automation.
+Those familiar with Electronic Troubleshooting also tend to know Programmable Logic Controllers (PLC) / Automation.